kuzzleio/documentation-old/src/guide/getting-started/index.md

 sudo bash -c "$(curl http://get.kuzzle.io/)"
 ```

 This command downloads and executes the installation script using root privileges.
 The script checks the system for a set of prerequisites and installs any necessary tools, like Docker or Docker Compose.
-When the installation is complete it will automatically run Kuzzle Backend.
+When the installation is complete it will automatically run Kuzzle.

 <aside class="notice">
-Running a script with root privileges is not the only way to install Kuzzle Backend (although it is the easiest way).
+Running a script with root privileges is not the only way to install Kuzzle (although it is the easiest way).
 To avoid using <code>sudo</code>, you may want to look at <a href="{{ site_base_path }}guide/essentials/installing-kuzzle/">these</a> alternative installation methods.
 </aside>

 <aside class="notice">
-You can also install Kuzzle Backend <a href="{{ site_base_path }}guide/essentials/installing-kuzzle/#manually">manually</a>.
+You can also install Kuzzle <a href="{{ site_base_path }}guide/essentials/installing-kuzzle/#manually">manually</a>.
 </aside>

 Once the installation process is complete, you will see the following message: